 Getting in the Mood

-Smoking has always been linked to ‘being in a good mood’.
+Cigarette smoking has always been linked to ‘being in a good mood’.
 Smokers could feel the burn of the smoke in their throats, lose their sense of smell, become unable to discern different flavors, and yet, they report clear happiness after taking ‘that first drag’.

 Chilling, focusing, and prepping for a big event are all situations where smokers would take out their pack, and light a cigarette.
 That’s because nicotine and other chemicals hit the pleasure receptors in the brain, and induce a feeling of instant bliss.